Updated May 25, 2023

 First Presidential Library

 The Franklin D. Roosevelt Presidential Library and Museum is the first presidential library in the United States, established by President Franklin D. Roosevelt in 1939.
 Located in Hyde Park, New York, the library dedicates to preserving and making accessible the records of President Roosevelt and his family and providing educational programs and exhibits about his life and times.
-The library archives over 17 million documents and photos, including Roosevelt’s personal and official papers and over 200,000 artefacts.
-It also houses a museum with interactive exhibits and programs, a research centre, and a learning centre.
+The library archives over 17 million documents and photos, including Roosevelt’s personal and official papers and over 200,000 artifacts.
+It also houses a museum with interactive exhibits and programs, a research center, and a learning center.
 The National Archives and Records Administration operates the Museum and library.

 Franklin D Roosevelt Presidential Library and Museum

 In 1939, President Franklin D. Roosevelt established Franklin D. Roosevelt Presidential Library and Museum on the grounds of his home in Hyde Park, New York.
 It is the repository for papers, photographs, films, audio recordings, and other historical material relating to the life and times of Roosevelt and his family.
-The library and Museum serve to commemorate the life and times of the 32nd President of the United States, as well as to promote an understanding of the New Deal and its legacy.
+The library and Museum commemorate the life and times of the 32nd President of the United States, as well as promote an understanding of the New Deal and its legacy.

-The Museum opened to the public in 1941, just two years after Roosevelt’s death.
+The Museum opened in 1941, just two years after Roosevelt’s death.
 It was the first presidential library established in the United States and declared a National Historic Landmark in 1963.
 The library also houses the Franklin D. Roosevelt Presidential Library and Museum, which includes a museum, archives, and a research center.

 Presidential Libraries Act